Hippology

-Hippology (from Greek: ἵππος, hippos, "horse"; and λόγος, logos, "study") is the study of the horse - a domesticated, one-toed, hoofed mammal belonging to the taxonomic family Equidae.
+Hippology (from Greek: ἵππος, hippos, "horse"; and λόγος, logos, "study") is the study of horses.

 Today, hippology is the title of an equine veterinary and management knowledge contest that is used in 4-H, Future Farmers of America (FFA), and many horse breed contests.
 Hippology consists of four phases: horse judging, written examination and slide identification, ID stations, and team problem-solving.
-Many youths across the United States and in other countries compete in hippology annually, showing their knowledge of all things "horse".
+Many people across the United States and in other countries compete in hippology-related knowledge competitions annually.

 Items covered in the contest may cover any equine subject, including reproduction, training, parasites, dressage, history and origins, anatomy and physiology, driving and harnessing, horse industry, horse management, breeds, genetics, western games, colors, famous horses in history, parts of the saddle, types of bits, gaits, competitions, poisonous plants, and nutrition.

 Judging

 The judging phase generally includes judging both a halter class and an "under saddle" class (such as western pleasure, hunter under saddle, etc.).
 The classes involve four horses and contestants are given a judging card to place the horses.
 Unlike the horse judging competitions, hippology competitors are not expected to give reasons, but only place the classes.